Dev1903/PRACTICAL_6th_SEM/COMPUTER_NETWORKS/HOW_TO_RUN.md

 1st open server file in cmd <br />
-compile it using gcc filename.c -o tcpserver then write ./tcpserver
+compile it using gcc filename.c -o tcpserver <br />
+then write ./tcpserver <br /><br />

-2nd open client file in cmd
+2nd open client file in cmd <br />
-compile it using gcc filename.c -o tcpclient then write ./tcpclient
+compile it using gcc filename.c -o tcpclient <br />
+then write ./tcpclient